1920s Blender’s Glass (Speciality Drinks)

 It is a hand-blown piece of art but I have the impression the connection between the stem and the tulip is a weak point.
 Mine is still intact but I’ve seen more than few broken glasses come by on Facebook, always around the stem.

-Cleaning is difficult because the opening is so narrow, you can barely get in with your hand or with a towel.
+Cleaning is a bit difficult because the opening is so narrow, you can barely get in with your hand or with a towel.
 At least the tulip is not as high as many wine glasses these days: you can still reach the base of the tulip with your fingers.
 Nonetheless a lot of attention is required while cleaning this beautiful piece of history.

 There’s another minor thing: the onion shape seems to attract dust like no other glass.
+Easy to solve by keeping it in a cupboard.

 Final thoughts